Patrick Lyon (blacksmith): 1798 Bank of Pennsylvania heist

-On the night of August 31/September 1, while much of the city was deserted, the Bank of Pennsylvania's reserves of $162,821 in cash and Spanish gold were stolen from the vault in Carpenters' Hall.
+On the night of August 31/September 1, while much of the city was deserted, the Bank of Pennsylvania's reserves of $162,821 in cash and Spanish gold were stolen from the vault in Carpenters' Hall in the 1798 Bank of Pennsylvania heist.
 There were no signs of thieves having broken into the building, and Lyon's locks on the iron doors were undamaged.
 Lyon was still in Delaware weeks later where he learned that he was the prime suspect in the robbery, and returned to Philadelphia to clear his name.
-He met with officers of the bank and the mayor of Philadelphia, but they came away suspecting that Lyon had secretly made an extra set of keys for the robbery.
-In the midst of the worsening yellow fever epidemic, he was arrested without evidence and thrown into Walnut Street Gaol: "Upon the presumption that his locks were so good nobody but himself could open them, he was thrown into prison and there kept for a long time."
+He met with officers of the bank and the mayor of Philadelphia, but they suspected that Lyon had secretly made an extra set of keys for the robbery.

 The robbery turned out to be an inside job.
 Isaac Davis, a member of the Carpenters' Company, and Thomas Cunningham, the night watchman at Carpenters' Hall, were the only conspirators.
-Cunningham died of yellow fever within days of the robbery, and Davis came under suspicion after making major deposits into a number of Philadelphia banks (including the Bank of Pennsylvania!).
+Cunningham died of yellow fever within days of the robbery, and Davis came under suspicion after making major deposits into a number of Philadelphia banks, including the Bank of Pennsylvania.
 Davis confessed, and was granted a pardon from Pennsylvania's governor in exchange for returning the bank's money.
 Davis returned all but $2,000, disappeared from Philadelphia, and never served a day in jail.